gabritics/bvb_jersey_choice/README.md

 # BVB Kit Survey — React + TypeScript + Vite

 A tiny two-page app that compares two images and asks for a user choice.
-With Routing and a dropdown selection that activates a next button only after selection
+With Routing and a dropdown selection that activates a next button only after selection.
 Built with React, TypeScript, Vite, and React Router.

 ## Features